shaarika/m3-markdown/exercise-3/README.md

 A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

 See `complete` branch for answers.

+**My attempt**

+`mkdir`

+-Makes a new directory
+-Can make a directory within another directory
+-Must be followed by a name i.e. 'mkdir do-you-like-waffles'